 What will my child learn in Kindergarten?

 We have a comprehensive approach to Literacy in the early years.
-We use a program called LEM phonics where the children learn the sounds that are in the English language before blending them together to read words.
-This intensive but very successful program will see your child achieve success in their literacy learning.
-Numeracy is our other main focus where we love using hands on, fun activities to help the children learn all about number and other mathematical concepts.
+We use a program called InitiaLit where the students learn letter to sound correspondence and how these are applied to reading and spelling.
+This intensive but very successful program should see your child achieve success in their literacy learning.
+Numeracy is our other main focus where we love using hands on, fun activities to help the students learn all about number and other mathematical concepts.
 Our timetable also involves time spent on Science, History, Geography, Visual Arts and Health.

-The children will also be taught by our specialty teachers for Physical Education (PE), Dance and Drama and Music.
-We also go to the library each week to engage in literacy and Science, Technology, Engineering and Mathematics (STEM) activities.
+The students will also be taught by our specialty teachers for Physical Education (PE) and Stage Arts.
+We also go to the library each week to engage in Literacy, Science, Technology, Engineering and Mathematics (STEM) activities.